gkbichara/gaffers-notebook/README.md

 - ✅ Runs daily at 3 AM UTC (configurable)
 - ✅ Automatically fetches latest data
 - ✅ Runs analysis on all leagues
-- ✅ Commits updated data to the repository
+- ✅ Uploads everything to Supabase (no git commits needed)
 - ✅ Uploads logs as downloadable artifacts
 - ✅ Works even when your computer is off!